Home/Blog/Well-Being/General Awareness/What Causes Dimples and Why We Find Them Fascinating

 • While not a direct method for removing dimples, fillers can alter facial contours and may reduce the visibility of dimples by adding volume to the surrounding tissue.
 However, this method is temporary and requires constant maintenance.

-Individuals contemplating these options should consult with qualified cosmetic surgeons to discuss their goals, understand the benefits of the procedure, and become aware of possible complications.
+Individuals considering these options should consult with qualified cosmetic surgeons to discuss their goals, understand the benefits of the procedure, and be aware of potential complications.
 Stay informed and choose wisely!

 2. Blood Disorders: Patients with bleeding disorders or those taking anticoagulant medications may have an increased risk of excessive bleeding during or after the procedure.
 This can lead to complications that may require additional medical intervention.